makinacorpus/screamshot/README.md

 # screamshot
-Python lib to capture screenshots of web applications
+Python library to capture screenshots of web applications